Rajabhita: Location

 Rajabhita has an area of 229.48 ha.

 Overview

 The map shows a hilly area with the Rajmahal hills running from the bank of the Ganges in the extreme north to the south, beyond the area covered by the map into Dumka district.
 ‘Farakka’ is marked on the map and that is where Farakka Barrage is, just inside West Bengal.
 Rajmahal coalfield is shown in the map.
-The area is overwhelmingly rural with only small pockets of urbanisation.
+The area is overwhelmingly rural with only small pockets of urbanisation.The map displays locations that are linked to their respective pages, allowing users to navigate between them.
+Enlarging the map reveals additional railway and road connections.

-Note: The full screen map is interesting.
-All places marked on the map are linked and you can easily move on to another page of your choice.
-Enlarge the map to see what else is there – one gets railway links, many more road links and so on.

 Demographics

 According to the 2011 Census of India, Rajabhita had a population of 239, including 118 (49%) males and 121 (51%) females.

 Civic administration

 Police station

 Rajabhita police station serves the Sunderpahari CD block.

 Tourism

 Sundar Dam, located nearby, is the largest irrigation project in the district and a beautiful picnic spot.
 The dam built across the Sundar River in 1970-78 is 75 ft high.